-- Raised £1.2 million and developed an extensive pipeline of new community renewables projects - Updated our business plan outlining how we will continue to grow our community renewables projects and expand the community model to embrace local energy supply, energy demand management and energy efficiency - Established a number of pilot projects testing the community energy role in new energy markets.
+- Raised just over £2 million and built out over 1.2MW of new rooftop solar across thirteen rooftop solar installations on schools and two on leisure facilities. - Developed an extensive pipeline of new community renewables projects to be built out over the next 12-18 months. - Updated our business plan outlining how we will continue to grow our community renewables projects and expand the community model to embrace local energy supply, energy demand management and energy efficiency.